Please request a pdf with new high quality projects

 Of course, many marketers refuse to admit when they’re not absolutely

-real world examples, they’ll reduce their
+right.
+So when confronted withreal world examples, they’ll reduce their

 argument to the point of absurdity.